 Work accidents affect millions of workers nationwide.
 Over two million workplace accidents were reported in 2017, and over five thousand workers were killed on the job, according to the Bureau of Labor Statistics.
 In Louisiana alone, there have been over 1,600 work fatalities since 2011.
 Employees go to work expecting a safe work environment, yet employers frequently fail to provide workers with the safety training and equipment necessary to prevent accidents.

 If you’ve been injured in a work accident, you are likely facing extensive medical bills, lost wages, and pain and suffering.
 You shouldn’t have to pay for your employer’s negligence and lack of responsibility.
-The Shreveport work accident lawyers at Arnold & Itkin LLP have recovered billions of dollars on behalf of injured clients.
+The Shreveport work accident lawyers at Arnold & Itkin have recovered billions of dollars on behalf of injured clients.
 Our firm has a proven track record that includes record-setting verdicts and settlements, including hundreds of results worth $1 million or more.
 We care about helping people who've been injured by the negligence of others—if that includes you (or a loved one), call us today to learn your legal options.